tetratelabs/istio-0to60/docs/traffic-shifting.md

 Note above the `weight` field specifying 10 percent of traffic to v2.
 Kiali should now show traffic going to both v1 and v2.

+- Apply the above resource.
-In your browser:  undo the user agent customization and refresh the page a bunch of times.
-Most of the requests still go to v1.
+- In your browser:  undo the user agent customization and refresh the page a bunch of times.

+Most of the requests still go to v1, but some are directed to v2.

 ## Check Grafana